 Specific planning for our working arrangements has been ongoing for some time and the Trust will continue to manage the broader Covid-19 risks across all of our activities and projects.
 For the time being, we will still be inviting volunteers to get involved where space and resources allow and asking all volunteers to continue to follow the Covid-19 rules that we have in place to minimise the risk of transmission.

 We all really appreciate your support in these challenging times to keep everyone safe.

 You are welcome to register and your details will be passed on to relevant staff who will get in touch when opportunities become available.

-We will share any updates via our website, as well as using our email newsletters and social media channels to keep you, our valued volunteers, members and supporters, informed.
+We will continue to share any updates via our website, as well as using our email newsletters and social media channels to keep you informed.

 Becoming a volunteer is a rewarding experience both physically and mentally.

 It is a chance to meet new people, improve your wellbeing and make a positive difference to the wildlife on your doorstep.
 We value our volunteers and without them we simply couldn't deliver the valuable work we do.

 We want to make sure we use your skills in the right way, and that you get the most out of your volunteering experience with us.
 Whatever your motivations - to meet new people, share your expertise or to help protect the future of wildlife - we will work with you to find the right volunteer opportunities for you.